Speicher210/WinguGallery/README.md

 And [Picsum Photos](https://picsum.photos) 🙌 for handling asynchronous calls in the example.
 ## wingu

 This is a wingu open source project.
-With wingu platform, API and SDK it is easier then ever to use proximity technologies in new and exciteing ways, such as creating a simple app or adding proximity functionality to your existing application.
+With wingu platform, API and SDK it is easier then ever to use proximity technologies in new and exciting ways, such as creating a simple app or adding proximity functionality to your existing application.
 For more information check out: [https://www.wingu.de/en/developer/](https://www.wingu.de/en/developer/) or start a free trail at [https://wingu-portal.de/register.](https://wingu-portal.de/register.)
 ## License

 WinguGallery is available under the MIT license.
 See the LICENSE file for more info.